Impact of the COVID-19 pandemic on children: Gender disparity

+Global Context

+According to UNICEF, at the peak of the pandemic, 188 countries imposed countrywide school closures, affecting more than 1.6 billion children and youth.

-By the end of March 2020, UNESCO estimated that over 89% of the world's student population was out of school or university due to closures aimed at mitigating the spread of COVID-19.
-This raised serious concerns regarding the social, economic, and educational impacts of protracted school closures on students.
-In addition, school closures disproportionately affect children from low-income or minority families, children with disabilities, and young women, due to disparities in access to distance education, unequal distribution of increased child-care and domestic responsibilities, and the fact that school subsidized meal programs and vaccinations are cornerstones of child healthcare for many families.
+At least 1 in 3 of the world's school children – 463 million children globally – were unable to access remote learning when COVID-19 shuttered their schools.
+This raised concerns regarding the social, economic, and educational impacts of protracted school closures on students.

+In addition, school closures disproportionately affect children from low-income or minority families, children with disabilities, and young women, due to disparities in access to distance education, unequal distribution of increased child-care and domestic responsibilities.
+Additional concerns surrounded the fact that school subsidized meal programs and vaccinations are cornerstones of child healthcare for many families.

 For example, school closures during the 2014–2016 Ebola outbreak in West Africa increased school dropouts, rates of child labor, violence against children, and teen pregnancies.

+The Ofsted report conducted by the UK government stated that some children at every age group had regressed in their skills, but some had thrived.
+Inspectors found one large difference between children who struggled and children who thrived was that those who did well have good support structures and have benefited from quality time with families and caregivers.
+The report also found a rise in homeschooling even when schools were opened back up, with families concerned about the virus.

-Accoirding to a report nearly all children have fallen behind during the Covid pandemic.
-Loneliness, boredom and misery became "endemic" among youngsters while their physical and mental health went into decline.
-The UK’s chief inspector of schools, Amanda Spielman said that some young children had fallen behind in their language skills, struggled to interact with their peers socially and lost physical dexterity and confidence through a lack of practice while confined to their homes.
+When commenting on that report, Amanda Spielman, the UK's chief inspector of schools, asserted that "loneliness, boredom and misery became 'endemic' among youngsters while their physical and mental health went into decline."
+She also believed some young children had fallen behind in their language skills, struggled to interact with their peers socially and lost physical dexterity and confidence through a lack of practice while confined to their homes.